hammoda711/Alx_DjangoLearnLab/README.md

 ## Introduction

 The **Social Media API** is a Django-based backend project that provides a RESTful API for a social media platform.
-Users can register, authenticate, create posts, comment on posts, follow other users, view a personalized feed of posts from users they follow and also get notification comments and likes on your posts, new followers, and new posts from users who use are following.
+Users can register, authenticate, create posts, comment on posts, follow other users, view a personalized feed of posts from users they follow and also get notification comments and likes on your posts, new followers, and new posts from users who user is following.

 ---